About GuitarGuide

 What It Is

-The goal is simple: reduce friction between hearing an idea and turning it into a progression worth keeping.
+The goal is simple: reduce friction between finding a sound and turning it into a progression worth keeping.

 Core Workflow